 The Biomat Maleimide microplate shows a nominal binding capacity of ~ 440 pMol BioGEE/well.

-Product specifications for PCR 8 strip tubes and PCR plates
+Maleimide PCR 8 strip tubes and PCR plates Specifications

 A derived maleimide is coated using using 100 µl/tube.
 The PCR 8 strip tubes and plates are post-coated (blocked) for low non specific binding and long-term stability.